 The following courses satisfy the Global Cultural Diversity Requirement: FRN 221, 222, 311, 315, 321, and 426.
-The following courses, when scheduled as W courses, count toward the Writing Requirement: FRN 222, 412, 418, and 426.
+A list of courses that, when scheduled as W courses, count toward the Writing Requirement, can be found on the Registrar's website and in the GENERAL EDUCATION REQUIREMENTS section of the catalog.